- Monday – Friday:

 Alexis Rockman: The Great Lakes Cycle explores the past, present and future of North America’s Great Lakes—one of the world’s most emblematic and ecologically significant ecosystems.

 This multifaceted project was initiated in 2013, when artist Alexis Rockman embarked on a research tour of the Great Lakes region.
-The centerpiece of the exhibition is a suite of five mural-sized (6 x 12’) paintings exploring separate themes that emerged during Rockman’s travels.
-The paintings are accompanied by several large-scale watercolors and field drawings–monochromatic animal and plant studies made from site-sourced organic material such as mud, sand, coal, and leaves.
+The centerpiece of the exhibition is a suite of five mural-sized (6 feet by 12 feet) paintings, which explore separate themes that emerged during Rockman’s travels.
+The paintings are accompanied by several large-scale watercolors and field drawings—monochromatic animal and plant studies made from site-sourced organic material, such as mud, sand, coal and leaves.